tbm/homepage/pages/debian/orion/hp/mv2120/faq.md

 <h3>Is Debian on the HP mv2120 fully supported?</h3>

-Debian includes support for the HP mv2120.
+Debian used to include support for the HP mv2120.
 However, some functionality from the original firmware may not be available.
 In particular, the hard drive speed will be lower with Debian.
 Please see the <a href = "../status/">status page</a> to see what is supported.

-Please note that Debian 9 is the last release to support the HP mv2120.
+Please note that Debian 10 is the last release to support the HP mv2120.

 <h3>Is Debian on the HP mv2120 suited for people new to Linux?</h3>